List of JoJo's Bizarre Adventure video games

-Before the first JoJo game was released, Bandai released a Weekly Shōnen Jump crossover adventure game titled Famicom Jump: Hero Retsuden on February 15, 1989.
-Joseph Joestar from the second arc is one of the playable characters, while Santana and Speedwagon made cameo appearances.
-Its sequel Famicom Jump II: Saikyō no Shichinin, released on December 2, 1991, features Jotaro as a selectable character.
-Joseph, Avdol, Kakyoin and Polnareff also appear in this game.
+Numerous JoJo characters have appeared in Shōnen Jump crossover games.
+Before the first JoJo game was released, Bandai released an action role-playing game titled Famicom Jump: Hero Retsuden on February 15, 1989.
+Its sequel, Famicom Jump II: Saikyō no Shichinin, released on December 2, 1991, features Jotaro Kujo as a playable character.
 Both games were available on the Famicom.
-Characters from JoJo's Bizarre Adventure were also featured in the 2005 Nintendo DS Weekly Shōnen Jump crossover game Jump Super Stars and its sequel Jump Ultimate Stars, including Jotaro Kujo and Dio Brando as playable characters.

-In 2014, as the JoJo anime was being popularized, Bandai added Jonathan and Joseph Joestar to the roster of J-Stars Victory Vs. In 2019, 10 days before the launch of Jump Force, Jotaro and Dio from Part 3 were announced to be added to the roster of playable characters, with Dio only being playable on stages that had a nighttime theme.
-Giorno Giovanna was later added to the game as DLC.
+Characters from JoJo's Bizarre Adventure were also featured in the 2005 Nintendo DS Weekly Shōnen Jump crossover game Jump Super Stars and its sequel Jump Ultimate Stars, including Jotaro and Dio as playable characters.
+Jonathan and Joseph Joestar were playable characters in J-Stars Victory Vs. which released on March 19, 2014, for the PlayStation 3 and PlayStation Vita.
+In 2019, the Stardust Crusaders versions of Jotaro and Dio were announced to be added to the roster of playable characters in Jump Force.